adolcc/TaskS203_DataStructure_MongoDB/README.md

 **I completed this exercise with the help of:**

-Classmates YouTube tutorials Google searches Owen (AI assistant).
+Classmates, YouTube tutorial, Google searches and gemini (AI assistant).

 ---